tinkererthinker/blog/source/content/index.md

 ---
-title: What I'm Dong Now
+title: What I'm Doing Now
 ---
 As I was trying to pick up [[Machine Learning]] and [[Abstract Algebra]], I realised that I had huge knowledge gaps in some math foundations.
 Past attempts of self-teaching myself like watching lectures and reading textbooks were unsuccessful and time-consuming though.
 Luckily enough, I came across Math Academy which has helped me to accelerate my learning process.